11 April 2018

 ACMI is Australia’s only museum of film, television, video games, digital culture and art.
 It is the most visited museum of its kind in the world and the most visited attraction at Melbourne’s Federation Square.

 However, the museum, which opened in 2002, is ripe for a refresh.
-Its vision is limited by the site’s physical constraints, and the free centrepiece Screen Worlds exhibition will be a decade old in 2019 and needs urgent renewal to keep pace with the massive shifts in screen technologies.
+Its vision is limited by the site’s physical constraints, and the free centrepiece Screen Worlds exhibition, which has delighted 4.6 million visitors will be a decade old in 2019 and needs urgent renewal to keep pace with the massive shifts in screen technologies.

-The renewal, which is expected to be completed by late 2019, will include:
+The renewal, which is expected to be completed by mid 2020 , will include: